 Microplastic Laboratory

 The instrumentation applies to research in environmental sciences, anthropology, agriculture, pharmaceuticals, biology and biochemistry, public health and beyond.
+Sample types include water, soil, dust, biologic material, human biospecimens, Quality assurance and quality control protocols are completed regularly to ensure accuracy and precision.

-Microplastic Laboratory Services
+Microplastic Laboratory Pricing

 Ongoing Research Projects